Claressa Shields: In popular culture

 Shields is the subject of the 2015 documentary T-Rex: Her Fight for Gold which follows her dreams of being the first woman in history to win a gold medal in Olympic boxing.

 In 2016, Universal Pictures, a division of Comcast, which holds Olympic broadcast rights in the United States, acquired the rights to produce a film about her life story, which was released in 2024 as The Fire Inside.
 Ryan Destiny portrays Shields in the film.

 In 2016, Shields was slated to act in the Susan Seidelman-directed film Punch Me.

-In December 2016, Shields became the third woman (Cathy Davis, Ronda Rousey) and second female boxer ever to grace the cover of The Ring magazine.
+In July 2016, Shields appeared as a featured athlete in ESPN The Magazine's The Body Issue.
+In December, she became the third woman (Cathy Davis, Ronda Rousey) and second female boxer ever to grace the cover of The Ring magazine.

 In 2018, Shields acted in a Walmart ad directed by Dee Rees.